nickKearns/Taskee/README.md

 # Taskee
 Final Project for Make School MOB2.1 local persistance

-Built using Core Data, UIKit, and Material Components library
+Built using Core Data, UIKit, and the Material Components library

 # Features
 Ability to add a project with a title and a color tag